Funding

 The key to the success of this program is that the award provides the recipient a team of advisors who are pharma-experienced industry leaders with significant proficiency bringing therapeutics to market.
 Academic scientists typically find the advice to be the most valuable part of the award.
 As one awardee noted, "I didn't know just how much I didn't know about drug development."

 The award recipient also receives dedicated project management support.
-The cost for all of this advisory and management support is contributed by OHC and is provided in addition to the monetary award.
+The cost for all advisory and management support is contributed by OHC and is provided in addition to the monetary award.
 Successful projects typically already have some level of funding with personnel in-place ready to implement the expert advice of the Therapeutics Development team.
 The provided monetary funds support the expansion of the project toward therapeutic development.